 Woolworths is a giant of the Aussie grocery market, and now it’s also proving to be a big challenger to the status quo in the mobile phone plan landscape.
 The beloved ‘Woolies’ relaunched its mobile phone business in June 2015, piggybacking on the Telstra 4G Network to provide unrivalled coverage across Australia.
 The supermarket’s previous arrangement with Optus ceased in 2013 and it took a two-year hiatus from providing phone services.

 Now Woolworths Mobile is back in a big way.
-Competing at the low-cost end of the prepaid market and also providing handset phone plans, Woolworths Mobile now offers several competitively-priced deals to tempt you away from the bigger low-cost carriers and the likes of Telstra, Optus and Vodafone.
+Competing at the low-cost end of the prepaid market and also providing handset phone plans, Woolworths Mobile now offers several competitively-priced deals to tempt you away from the bigger low-cost carriers and the likes of Telstra, Optus and Vodafone, whether you’re looking for a great SIM only plan, or a plan with a new phone.

 Compare mobile phone plans